pqh2333/DRL-searcher/README.md

 The `Inputs` file stores the inputs to the DRL_Searcher, including the environment and target movement mode.
 The `Mid_Outputs` file and the `Outputs` file are used to store the trained Z_matrix of DRL_Searcher and the simulated search results, respectively.
 The `Examples` file details the calling method of DRL_Searcher and the related simulations in the corresponding paper.
+For the specific training and execution process, please refer to `example1.py`.
 ### Training process:
 - Simulate and generate multiple sets of robot and target trajectories as the training set.